 - Sometimes we close even when the weather appears to be fine.
 When this happens it is because there has been flooding, power outages, or traffic issues throughout the Houston area that would prevent our staff from getting to work.
 Other times, we remain open even when neighboring districts are closed because the issues are more localized.
 Sometimes it might even be because we have damage to our own buildings that prevent us from opening for school.

-- Once the superintendent has completed the 4 a.m. conference call with other superintendents, he confers with the FBISD chief of police, facilities and transportation staff to make the call.
-Then he calls the communication staff to let them know the decision.
-That is when they begin the communication plan to share the news publicly.
-Dr. Dupre personally shares the information on Twitter (@superdupre), and the information is also sent in other ways including our website/social media, the parent notification system, and local media.
+- Once the superintendent has completed the 4 a.m. conference call with other superintendents, he/she confers with the FBISD chief of police, facilities and transportation staff to make the call.
+Then he/she calls the communications staff to let them know the decision.
+That is when they begin the communication plan to share the news publicly and the information is sent via the district's website/social media, the parent notification system, and local media.
 The Board of Trustees and other members of the senior leadership team are also notified.

 Please review the Emergency Arrival and Dismissal Matrix for information about schedule changes due to inclement weather.
 The matrix provides parents, students and staff with an overview of the impact on programs and services across the District should there be a delay, early dismissal or closing.

 Emergencies - In an emergency, always dial 911.
 School-related emergencies or situations that require police assistance should also be reported to the FBISD Police Department by calling (281) 634-5500.